Sidi Trace - Women's Review

-During our testing, we spent time hiking on wet, leaf-covered, loose and rocky terrain.We found the sole of the Trace to be lacking grip compared to models with sticky rubber.
-The toe lugs were not soft enough nor aggressive enough to allow us to comfortably hike on rocks without thinking about where we stepped and carefully planting our foot and pressing it into the rock to prevent slipping.
-In contrast softer lugs, as found on other shoes we tested, gripped rocks better, as did those with sticky rubber soles.
-On wet and muddy trails, the Sidi's lugs caked with dirt, rocks and leaves to the point of encasing the lugs in mud, rendering them useless, as the soles became very slippery.
+During our testing, we spent time hiking on wet, leaf-covered, loose, and rocky terrain.
+The sole of the Trace lacks grip compared to models with sticky rubber.
+The toe lugs were not soft enough nor aggressive enough to allow us to comfortably hike on rocks without thinking about, and carefully planting our foot to prevent slipping.
+We found shoes with softer lugs gripped rocks better, as did those with sticky rubber soles.
+On wet and muddy trails, the Sidi's lugs caked with dirt, rocks, and leaves to the point of encasing the lugs in mud, rendering them useless, as the soles became very slippery.

 The uppers of the Sidi Trace are made of Politex a material that seems fairly tough and durable, and during our testing, we had no issues with the shoes' durability.

-The Politex resisted scuffing remarkably well, leaving these shoes to look surprisingly new despite their use.
-The toebox and heel area feature two layers of overlapping Politex providing the additional foot protection from rocks and other trail debris.
+The Politex resists scuffing remarkably well, leaving these shoes to look surprisingly new despite their use.
+The toebox and heel area feature two layers of overlapping Politex providing additional foot protection from rocks and other trail debris.
 While not as substantial as a trail shoe, the Trace does offer the rider more foot protection than some higher-priced cross-country shoes we tested.

 Our size EU40 shoes weighed just 335-grams, placing them on the lighter end of the spectrum of shoes we tested.
 The Trace does have a fairly minimal construction and thus we would expect it to be relatively lightweight.